PeptaHub

 Research summary

-The REDEFINE 1 Phase 3 trial (68 weeks, non-diabetic adults with obesity) found a mean 20.4% body weight reduction with CagriSema versus 3.0% placebo.
-Approximately 60% of participants lost at least 20% of body weight, and 23% lost 30% or more.
+REDEFINE 1 achieved a mean 20.4% weight loss (60% of participants lost at least 20%, and 23% lost 30% or more) over 68 weeks in non-diabetic adults with obesity versus 3.0% placebo.
 REDEFINE 2 (type 2 diabetes) showed 13.7% mean weight reduction.
 Both trials reported higher rates of gastrointestinal adverse events (79.6%) versus placebo (39.9%), primarily nausea, vomiting, and constipation, which were mostly transient and mild-to-moderate.
-Regulatory submission was anticipated in 2025–2026.[1][2][3]
+Novo Nordisk filed the NDA with the FDA on December 18, 2025; regulatory decision is expected approximately October 2026.[1][2][3]

 📄This section cites 3 peer-reviewed sources.
 View all references →